 > Read our detailed Beehiiv Review

-But if you’re looking for an email marketing tool that offers more than just the ability to create an email newsletter, Beehiiv is the top dog and an excellent choice.
+But if you’re looking for a safe email marketing tool that offers more than just the ability to create an email newsletter, Beehiiv is the top dog and an excellent choice, especially for creators.

 I hope this article has helped you figure out what’s more suited for your newsletter project!